redlure/redlure-console/README.md

 </p>

 ## Project State
-redlure is in an ALPHA state.
-This means that it is working and usable within our environment, but we are unsure what difficulties may be experienced with redlure outside of our environment.
-Bugs are actively being discovered and fixed.
+redlure is in an BETA state.
+It has been engagement-usable for my teams since early 2020.
+However, there 100% still bugs that you may discover while using it.
+Please submit an issue or a pull request if you identify one.

 ## Disclaimer